 4. Individuals who have donated obituaries, family histories and burial

 6. Church records

-7. Cemetery burial records; handwritten, typed
+7. Cemetery burial records; handwritten, typed or computerized

 Donating Information & Photos

-Obituaries, Family &
+Family & Tombstone Photos

 On-going request (Photos and Obits must

 We always welcome family

 information on the ancestors of La Porte County.
 Donated

 information will always remain free to our viewers.

 We are also looking for old school graduating classes before 1950.
 Can

 you help?
 Have something in the attic?

-Among items being collected are: Pre 1950 - burial
+Among items being collected are: Pre 1950 - burial records, obituaries,

-newspaper clippings, cemetery information, ancestor'
+newspaper clippings, cemetery information, ancestor' stories, diaries,

 along with early marriages.

-Family Histories &
+Histories & Biographies